 • The Suez Canal.
-In 2018, more than 1.1 billion tons of cargo transited the canal, averaging about 50 ships each day.83 Considering that the canal itself is 120 miles long but only 670 feet wide, this is an impressive amount of traffic.
-The Suez Canal is important for Europe in terms of oil transportation.
+In 2019, more than 1.2 billion tons of cargo transited the canal, averaging 51 ships each day.
+Considering that the canal itself is 120 miles long but only 670 feet wide, this is an impressive amount of traffic.
+The Suez Canal is important to Europe because it provides a means of access to oil from the Middle East.
 It also serves as an important strategic asset, as it is used routinely by the U.S. Navy to move surface combatants between the Mediterranean Sea and the Red Sea.

-Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.84 However, the journey through the narrow waterway is no easy task for large surface combatants.
-The canal was not constructed with the aim of accommodating 90,000-ton aircraft carriers and therefore exposes a larger ship to attack.
-For this reason, different types of security protocols are followed, including the provision of air support by the Egyptian military.85
+Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.
+However, the journey through the narrow waterway is no easy task for large surface combatants.
+The canal was not constructed with the aim of accommodating 100,000-ton aircraft carriers and therefore exposes a larger ship to attack.
+For this reason, different types of security protocols are followed, including the provision of air support by the Egyptian military.

 - Strait of Hormuz.
 The Strait of Hormuz is a critical oil-supply bottleneck and the world's busiest passageway for oil tankers.
 The strait links the Persian Gulf with the Arabian Sea and the Gulf of Oman.
-"The Strait of Hormuz is the world's most important chokepoint, with an oil flow of 18.5 million b/d in 2016," according to the U.S. Energy Information Administration.86 Most of these crude oil exports go to Asian markets, particularly Japan, India, South Korea, and China.87 Given the extreme narrowness of the passage and its proximity to Iran, shipping routes through the Strait of Hormuz are particularly vulnerable to disruption.
-Tehran has repeatedly threatened to close the strategic strait if Iran is attacked. - Bab el-Mandeb Strait.
+"The Strait of Hormuz is the world's most important chokepoint, with an oil flow of 18 million b/d [barrels per day] in 2016," according to the U.S. Energy Information Administration.
+Most of these crude oil exports go to Asian markets, particularly Japan, India, South Korea, and China.
+Given the extreme narrowness of the passage and its proximity to Iran, shipping routes through the Strait of Hormuz are particularly vulnerable to disruption.
+Tehran repeatedly attacked oil tankers in May and June 2019 and continues to harass U.S. naval ships.105 - Bab el-Mandeb Strait.
 The Bab el-Mandeb Strait is a strategic waterway located between the Horn of Africa and Yemen that links the Red Sea to the Indian Ocean.
 Exports from the Persian Gulf and Asia destined for Western markets must pass through the strait en route to the Suez Canal.
-Because the Bab el-Mandeb Strait is 18 miles wide at its narrowest point, passage is limited to two channels for inbound and outbound shipments.88 - Maritime Prepositioning of Equipment and Supplies.
+Because the Bab el-Mandeb Strait is 18 miles wide at its narrowest point, passage is limited to two channels for inbound and outbound shipments.

+Maritime Prepositioning of Equipment and Supplies.
 The U.S. military has deployed noncombatant maritime prepositioning ships (MPS) containing large amounts of military equipment and supplies in strategic locations from which they can reach areas of conflict relatively quickly as associated U.S. Army or Marine Corps units located elsewhere arrive in the area.
 The British Indian Ocean Territory of Diego Garcia, an island atoll, hosts the U.S. Naval Support Facility Diego Garcia, which supports prepositioning ships that can supply Army or Marine Corps units deployed for contingency operations in the Middle East.